Windows81/Roblox-Freedom-Distribution/README.md

 Objects transformed include:

 1. Fonts which existed in their respective versions, and
+1. CSG data build using post-2021 formats (such as CSGv3)
-1. Meshes encoded with versions 4 or 5 _back_ to version 2 (courtesy [rbxmesh](https://github.com/PrintedScript/RBXMesh/blob/main/RBXMesh.py)).
+1. Meshes encoded with versions 4.01+ _back_ to version 2 (courtesy [rbxmesh](https://github.com/PrintedScript/RBXMesh/blob/main/RBXMesh.py)).

 Some modern programs do weird things to client-sided scripts.
 They use `Script` classs objects, but with a [`RunContext`](https://robloxapi.github.io/ref/class/BaseScript.html#member-RunContext) property set to [`"Client"`](https://robloxapi.github.io/ref/enum/RunContext.html#member-Client).
 You will also need to _manually_ convert these objects to `LocalScripts`.

-And, **union operations done in current-day Studio (CSG v3) are not supported**.
+Parsing union operations done in current-day Studio still need work.
 This is because CSG v2 support was completely removed in late 2022.

 If you need any help, please shoot me an issue on GitHub or a message to an account with some form of 'VisualPlugin' elsewhere.